Sharp phase transition for random loop models on trees: Main results

 as $d \to \infty$. \end{thrm}

-In fact, we know somewhat more than just the existence of the polynomials $\alpha_0,\ldots, \alpha_{K}$; they can be determined by solving the aforementioned combinatorial problem for a finite amount of cases and we implemented this computation up to $K=5$.
-In particular, $\alpha_0$ and $\alpha_1$ coincide with the result of \cite{BU-18-1}.
+In fact, we know somewhat more than just the existence of the polynomials $\alpha_0,\ldots, \alpha_{K}$: the degree of $\alpha_k$ is at most $2k$ and each $\alpha_k$ is explicitly given in terms of $\alpha_0,\ldots,\alpha_{k-1}$ as well as derivatives of a function $F_k$, see (\ref{eq:alphakrecursion}).
+However, the evaluation of $F_k$ relies on solving the aforementioned combinatorial problems associated with fixing the multilink-cluster and the total number of links on its edges such that the difference between this number of links and the number of edges is at most $k$.
+Thus, it becomes increasingly time-consuming to determine $F_k$ as $k$ increases and we have implemented this computation up to $K=5$.
+In particular, we find that $\alpha_0$ and $\alpha_1$ coincide with the result of \cite{BU-18-1}.
 Interestingly, the polynomials that we found exhibit an intriguing property: they are convex functions of $u$, and writing $\alpha_k$ with respect to the basis of Bernstein polynomials of degree $2k$, i.e.

 their coefficients satisfy $0<\alpha_{k,j} \leq 1$ for all $j$ and all $k \leq 5$, see Table \ref{tab:alphak}.
-We do not know whether this structure persists for larger $k$ or, if it persists, what the reason is.
+Note that, for $k=1$, the occurrence of positive coefficients seems reasonable as $u^j(1-u)^{2-j}$ might account for the contribution of events with $j$ crosses and $2-j$ bars on the sole edge of the multilink-cluster.
+However, for $k\geq 2$, the combinatorial problems associated with three or more links on one edge of the multilink-cluster need to be included (compare with Table \ref{tab:exploration-scheme-results}), but there is no corresponding basis polynomial.
+Therefore, this cannot explain this feature and hence, we do not know whether this structure persists for larger $k$ or, if it persists, what the reason is.